Los Angeles Police Department: Organization

 The Los Angeles Board of Police Commissioners, also known as the Police Commission, is a five-member civilian body that oversees the LAPD.
 The Chief of Police reports to the board and the rest of the department reports to the chief.

-The Office of the Inspector General (OIG) is an independent part of the LAPD that has oversight over the department's internal disciplinary process and reviewing complaints of officer misconduct.
+The Office of the Inspector General (OIG) is an independent part of the LAPD that has oversight over the department's internal disciplinary process and reviews complaints of officer misconduct.
 It was created by the recommendation of the Christopher Commission and it is exempt from civil service and reports directly to the Board of Police Commissioners.
 The current Inspector General is Mark P. Smith, who was formerly the Constitutional Policing Advisor for the LASD.
 The OIG receives copies of every complaint filed against members of the LAPD as well as tracking specific cases along with any resultant litigation.
-The OIG also conducts audits on select investigations and conducts regular reviews of the disciplinary system in order to ensure fairness and equality.
+The OIG also conducts audits on select investigations and conducts regular reviews of the disciplinary system to ensure fairness and equality.
 As well as overseeing the LAPD's disciplinary process, the Inspector General may undertake special investigations as directed by the Board of Police Commissioners.

 The LAPD's Art Theft Detail "is the only full-time municipal law enforcement unit in the United States devoted to the investigation of art crimes."
 The longtime head and often sole member of the unit is Detective Don Hrycyk, who in 2014 was described as being a 40-year veteran of the department with twenty years as the only known full-time art detective in the United States.
 According to the LAPD, the unit has recovered over $121 million in stolen works since 1993.
 The Art Theft Detail is part of the Burglary Special Section of the Detective Bureau of the LAPD.

-The Los Angeles Police Protective League (LAPPL) is the labor union for LAPD officers up to the rank of lieutenant.

 The LAPD Cadet Program is the department's police explorer program.
-The program was formerly called the explorer program but was changed after the police commission broke off their partnership with the Boy scouts over policies barring homosexuals, atheists, and agnostics from being troop leaders.
+The program was formerly called the Explorer Program but was changed in 2009 after the police commission broke off its partnership with the Boy Scouts over policies barring homosexuals, atheists, and agnostics from being troop leaders.
 The cadet program shifted focus from an old explorer program that tried to guide members to a career in law enforcement, to a program that tries to give cadets a solid foundation in life and to help them prepare for careers by offering services such as tutoring and college scholarships.
 The cadets complete courses not only on law enforcement but also on citizenship, leadership, financial literacy and other different skill sets.
-Cadets work positions including ride-alongs, crowd control, charity assistance, and working in stations.
-The cadet program has posts at all of the LAPD's regional divisions as well as specialized divisions including the Metropolitan Division and the communications division.
-As of 2014 there were 5,000 cadets.
+Cadet's work positions include ride-alongs, crowd control, charity assistance, and working in stations.
+The cadet program has posts at all of the LAPD's regional divisions as well as specialized divisions including the Metropolitan Division and the Communications Division.
+As of 2014, there were 5,000 cadets.